Nehabandari12/fitlife-ai-platform/README.md

 ## 🏗️ Architecture Overview

-FitLife Connect is built as a distributed system with 6 independently deployable microservices, secured by OAuth2 PKCE and orchestrated via an API Gateway.
+fitlife-ai-platform is built as a distributed system with 6 independently deployable microservices, secured by OAuth2 PKCE and orchestrated via an API Gateway.

 ```
 React Frontend (Vite + Redux)